I tried setting up correlation between traces and logs in CloudWatch Application Signals

 exporters: [otlphttp]

-Note: The same result appears whether from "CloudWatch > Transaction Search" or "CloudWatch > Traces"
+Note: The same result occurs whether from "CloudWatch > Transaction Search" or "CloudWatch > Traces"

-By the way, in this case, the aws property of the span contained information about the log group and log stream of the container with the awslogs log driver in cloudwatch_logs, log.stream.arns, and log.stream.names:
+By the way, in this case, the aws property of the span contained the log group and log stream for the container's log output destination using the awslogs log driver in cloudwatch_logs, log.stream.arns, and log.stream.names:

 {